qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins/ide_debugging.rst

 build directory :file:`~/dev/qgis/build/master`.
 It's not compulsory to have a self compiled QGIS, but only this has been tested.
 Paths must be adapted.

-In PyCharm, in your :guilabel:`Project Properties`, :guilabel:`Project Interpreter`, we are going to create a Python Virtual environment called `QGIS`.
+#.
+In PyCharm, in your :guilabel:`Project Properties`, :guilabel:`Project Interpreter`,
+   we are going to create a Python Virtual environment called ``QGIS``.
+#.
 Click the small gear and then :guilabel:`Add`.
+#.
 Select :guilabel:`Virtualenv environment`.
-Select a generic location for all your Python projects such as :file:`~/dev/qgis/python_venv` because we will use this Python interpreter for all our plugins.
-Choose a Python 3 base interpreter available on your system and check the next two options :guilabel:`Inherit global site-packages` and :guilabel:`Make available to all projects`.
+#.
+Select a generic location for all your Python projects such as
+   :file:`~/dev/qgis/python_venv` because we will use this Python interpreter for all our plugins.
+#.
+Choose a Python 3 base interpreter available on your system and check
+   the next two options :guilabel:`Inherit global site-packages` and :guilabel:`Make available to all projects`.

-Click :guilabel:`OK` and you will come back on the small gear, :guilabel:`Show all`.
+#.
+Click :guilabel:`OK`, come back on the small gear and click :guilabel:`Show all`.
-In the new window, select your new interpreter `QGIS` and click the last icon in the vertical menu :guilabel:`Show paths for the selected interpreter.` Finally, add the following absolute path to your QGIS Python API folder :file:`~/dev/qgis/build/master/output/python`.
+#.
+In the new window, select your new interpreter ``QGIS`` and click the last icon in
+   the vertical menu :guilabel:`Show paths for the selected interpreter.`
+#.
+Finally, add the following absolute path to the list
+   :file:`~/dev/qgis/build/master/output/python`.

-Restart PyCharm and you can start using this new Python virtual environment for all your plugins.
-PyCharm will be aware of the QGIS API and also of the PyQt API if you use Qt provided by QGIS like `from qgis.PyQt.QtCore import QDir`.
+#.
+Restart PyCharm and you can start using this new Python virtual environment
+   for all your plugins.

+PyCharm will be aware of the QGIS API and also of the PyQt API if you use Qt provided by QGIS like ``from qgis.PyQt.QtCore import QDir``.
 The autocompletion should work and PyCharm can inspect your code.

 In the professional version of PyCharm, remote debugging is working well.
 For the